tomichj/tomichj.github.io/_posts/2019-02-25-tachyons-css.markdown

 }
 ```

-Typically you'll change your margins, padding, and font-sizes over and over for different breakpoints.
+Typically you'll change your margins, padding, and font-sizes repeatedly for different breakpoints.
 This is common, and it becomes increasingly difficult to keep track of different sizes and breakpoints as your CSS grows.
 You work hard to apply your sizing notions consistently across breakpoints, and the maintenance burden grows exponentially as your application grows in complexity.

+### The tachyons methodology